pallets/click/docs/commands.rst

 Merging Multi Commands
 ----------------------

-In addition to implementing custom multi commands it can also be interesting to merge multiple together into one script.
-While this is generally not as recommended as nesting one below the other the merging approach can be useful in some circumstances for a nicer shell experience.
+In addition to implementing custom multi commands, it can also be interesting to merge multiple together into one script.
+While this is generally not as recommended as nesting one below the other, the merging approach can be useful in some circumstances for a nicer shell experience.

 A default implementation for such a merging system is the :class:`CommandCollection` class.
-It accepts a list of other multi commands and makes the commands available on the same class.
 It accepts a list of other multi commands and makes the commands available on the same level.

 Example usage: